None

 2. Matthew Madrone (USA) - provides technical support.

-3. Jorge Tung (Brazil): supports transactional platform to collect donations and tools to collect and analyze data to measure project success.
+3. Jorge Tung (Brazil) - supports a transactional platform to collect donations and tools to collect and analyze data to measure project success.

 4. Pedro Nerung (Luxembourg) - supports website.